 The first thing we must do is look in the user manual for the indications on SAE and ACEA required by the manufacturer.
 If we go to a professional workshop, they will be in charge of pouring the corresponding oil.
 With the law in hand, the workshop is obliged to show you the parts or lubricants used.
 Do not trust anyone and demand your right.

-It is important, whether you change it yourself, or if you do it in a workshop, to demand a quality oil and not get carried away only by the recommendation of the workshop, especially if it is a fast mechanic service since they use their own oils that leave more profit for them under the typical slogan of “is the second brand of X”.
-Most times, it is usually false.
+When considering why you need to change the oil in your diesel engine, it is important to understand that whether you change it yourself, or if you do it in a workshop, you should demand quality oil and not get carried away only by the recommendation of the workshop.
+This is especially true if it is a fast mechanic service, as they often use their own oils that leave more profit for them under the typical slogan of ‘it’s the second brand of X.’ Most times, it is usually false.
 The same goes for changing tires.

 What if I don’t change the oil when it plays?

 The fact that the manufacturer specifies not to exceed the 15,000 or 30,000 kilometers that it indicates does not mean that when this figure is exceeded, the engine will explode, but it does mean that we begin to play with fire.
 From this limit, the oil already starts to degrade and breakdowns could occur.
+This is why you need to change the oil in your diesel engine—to avoid damaging it further.
 If your car is also under warranty and you do not respect the maintenance plan, you could get into a lot of trouble or even deny warranty coverage.

 Our recommendation is to change the oil when indicated or before, but if we go over the limit, do not rush more than 1,000 extra kilometers.